Today is our last class!

 Unfortunately, we will not be able to get our course evaluations until the end of the semester.
 Students formally enrolled (both for credit or audit) should get an email with a link to the evaluation at that time, and I would really appreciate it if you can take a few minutes to answer the questions.

-This course is still under very active development, so I would really value everybody’s feedback on how we can improve it and make it as useful as possible.
+This course is continuously under active development, so I would really value everybody’s feedback on how we can improve it and make it as useful as possible.

 Please share your candid thoughts and suggestions in the evaluation.
 Remember that all comments are completely anonymous and I only get to see it after S/U decisions have been submitted.